mycotinaj/misc_perl_scripts/README.md

 ***Somoclu will number the the .lrn file starting at 1 and the .bm file starting at 0.
 If you use them as is in ESOM, you will get a message about mismatches in observations when you run the "Getclassfasta" script on your generated .cls file.
 Renumber the .bm file starting with 1 before importing into ESOM.***

-9. Transfer your files to your local computer.
+9. Transfer files to your local computer.
 Load your .names, .umx, .wts, and fixed .bm file into your [Databionic ESOM Tools](http://databionic-esom.sourceforge.net/) GUI.

 10. Vizualize output locally and identify target genome